ethereum/populus/docs/gotchas.rst

 you will have to run your own fixed point calculations (many times you can retrieve the int variables, and run the decimal calculation on the client)

-[31] Once you unlock your acount in a running node, typically with geth, the running process has full access to your funds.
+[31] Once you unlock your account in a running node, typically with geth, the running process has full access to your funds.
 Keep it safe. **Unlock an account only in a local, protected instance**.

 [32] If you connect to a remote node with rpc, use it only for actions that do not require unlocking an account, such as reading logs,